Marginal cost: formula, examples and how to calculate

 Key takeaways

-• Compare marginal cost to average cost to make optimal production decisions—increase production when marginal cost is lower than average cost, and maintain current levels when marginal cost exceeds average cost.
+- Compare marginal cost to average cost to guide production decisions: if marginal cost is lower than average cost, increase production to boost profits; if it's higher, keep production at its current level.

 What is marginal cost?